Methanex Corporation to Speak at the 25th Annual Virtual CIBC Western Institutional Investor Conference

 VANCOUVER, British Columbia, Jan.
-17, 2022 (GLOBE NEWSWIRE) -- Methanex Corporation (TSX:MX) (MEOH, Financial) announced today that Mr. John Floren, Methanex’s President and CEO, will speak at the upcoming 25th Annual Virtual CIBC Western Institutional Investor Conference on Wednesday, January 19, 2022 at 7:40 a.m.
+17, 2022 (GLOBE NEWSWIRE) -- Methanex Corporation (TSX:MX, Financial) (NASDAQ:MEOH) announced today that Mr. John Floren, Methanex’s President and CEO, will speak at the upcoming 25th Annual Virtual CIBC Western Institutional Investor Conference on Wednesday, January 19, 2022 at 7:40 a.m.
 PT (10:40 a.m.
 ET).

 Those interested will be able to access a recording of Mr. Floren’s remarks through the Company’s website at https://www.methanex.com/investor-relations/events after the conference.
 The length of the recording will be approximately 30 minutes.